JeGoi/armadillo2/README.md

 # armadillo2.0 and Cluster
 armadillo2.0 proposed also a cluster workflow. \
 It's using SSH key connexion to Calcul Québec Cluster.
-Cluster information can to be setted and tested in Armadillo Preferences or with the Cluster button (top right)
+Cluster information can to be setted and tested in Armadillo Preferences or with the Cluster button (top right of workflow framework)

 # test a workflow
 A simple workflow is available at https://github.com/JeGoi/Armadillo_SNPs_WF_test \